Matthew O'Callaghan: Life and career

-O'Callaghan was born in 1966 in Chicago, where he was raised.
 In 1995, he co-created the animated sitcom series Life with Louie which ran from 1995 to 1998.

 He worked on various Warner Bros. and Looney Tunes projects such as Coyote Falls, Fur of Flying, I Tawt I Taw a Puddy Tat, Flash in the Pain, Rabid Rider, and Daffy's Rhapsody, in which he served as the director for all three short films, in which the shorts debuted in 2010, focusing on Wile E. Coyote and the Road Runner.
 For his work on Daffy's Rhapsody, he was nominated at the Annecy International Animation Film Festival in 2012.

 Meanwhile, back in 2006, O'Callaghan directed Curious George, a film starring Frank Welker as the titular title character and based on the popular children's books created by Margret and H. A. Rey.
 He served as one of the storyboard artists on for Space Jam: A New Legacy, a sequel to the 1996 film Space Jam which starred Michael Jordan.
 Meanwhile back in 1987, he, along with Darrell Van Citters, directed the Disney television special Sport Goofy in Soccermania.

 He directed and produced Open Season's sequel Open Season 2.
 He served as the creative talent of Mickey's Christmas Carol, which marked the return of Mickey Mouse after the 1953 short, The Simple Things.
 He was an additional animator in the 1988 film Who Framed Roger Rabbit.
 In 1989, he served as the storyboard artist and directing animator for Disney's The Little Mermaid.
 He created the 1993 animated series titled for The Itsy Bitsy Spider, a television series sequel to the film for Itsy Bitsy Spider, directed by O'Callaghan.